viktorashi/bingobaker.com-autoplayer/README.md

  - norrmal : full row, collumn or diagonal
  - blackout : all spots
  - peen : form of a peepee ╭ᑎ╮ middle collumn bottom row
+ - 3in6 : 3x3 square inside 6x6 grid
+ - loser : shape of an L on her forehead (first collumn, last row)

 ### <font size=5> --size <sub>[default : 5, shorthand -s] </sub> </font>: Size of the board, must be odd cuz don't make sense otherwise, there would be no middle